 If you enjoyed making these no-bake energy bites, why not share the recipe with a friend?
 Here is a post to get you started:

-Would you like a reminder of this post for yada?
+Would you like a reminder of this post for these no-bake peanut butter energy bites?
 Pin this image to one of your recipe boards on Pinterest so that you can easily find it later.

 Ingredients

-- 1/2 cup Lily's dark chocolate premium baking chips
+- ½ cup of sugar-free dark chocolate baking chips

 Instructions